pavi2803/Synthetic_BrainMRI_Generation/README.md

-# 🧠 VQ-VAE Training on 3D Medical Images
+## 🧠 Synthetic MRI Generation using VQ-VAE for 3D Medical Images

 This project implements a training pipeline for a **Vector Quantized Variational Autoencoder (VQ-VAE)** on 3D medical imaging data (e.g., brain MRIs in `.nii.gz` format).
 It uses **PyTorch**, **MONAI**, and **Weights & Biases** for logging.